2026 Ranking

 $65K to $95K 7% projected growth

-Two years of schooling for a career that pays $80K on average, offers near-universal Monday-to-Friday scheduling, and has a burnout rate that most healthcare workers would envy.
-The reason the pay is high for a two-year credential is that hygienists generate direct revenue for the practice every time they seat a patient, and practices cannot bill for hygiene services without a licensed hygienist in the chair.
-That economic reality gives you leverage whether you are negotiating salary at a corporate dental chain or picking up shifts at independent offices.
-Part-time and temping arrangements are common and well-compensated.
+Dental hygiene requires about two years of schooling and pays $80,000 on average.
+Scheduling is close to Monday through Friday, and burnout rates are lower than in most healthcare jobs.
+Pay stays high for a two-year credential because hygienists generate direct revenue every time they see a patient.
+Practices cannot bill for hygiene services without a licensed hygienist in the chair.
+That gives you leverage, whether you negotiate salary at a corporate dental chain or pick up shifts at independent offices.
+Part-time and temp work are common and pay well.

 Dental Hygienist openings